Dallas Stars: 2005–2008: Return from lockout, 2008 Western Conference finals run

-Return to playoff prominence (2007–08 season)

-In the 2007 NHL Entry Draft, the Stars drafted the relatively unknown Jamie Benn 129th overall.
+In the 2007 NHL entry draft, the Stars drafted the relatively unknown Jamie Benn 129th overall.
 After starting a lackluster 7–7–3 in the 2007–08 season, general manager Doug Armstrong was fired by the team.
 He was replaced by an unusual "co-general manager" arrangement of former assistant GM Les Jackson and former Stars player Brett Hull.
-On November 8, 2007, Mike Modano became the top American born point scorer of all-time, finishing off a shorthanded breakaway opportunity on San Jose Sharks goaltender Evgeni Nabokov.
+On November 8, 2007, Mike Modano became the top American born point scorer of all time, finishing off a shorthanded breakaway opportunity on San Jose Sharks goaltender Evgeni Nabokov.

 On February 26, 2008, just hours before the trade deadline, the Stars traded for All-Star center Brad Richards from the Tampa Bay Lightning in exchange for backup goaltender Mike Smith and forwards Jussi Jokinen and Jeff Halpern.
 The Stars rallied to a final record of 45–30–7 and qualified for the playoffs as the fifth seed, matching up with the defending Stanley Cup champion, the Anaheim Ducks, in the first round.
 After a rough end to the season, only winning two games in March of that year, the Stars shocked everyone by winning the first two games of the series in Anaheim, and then would go on to finish off the Ducks in six games, their first playoff series win since 2003.
 In the second round, the Stars matched up with the Pacific Division champion San Jose Sharks.
 Once again, the Stars surprised everyone by winning the first two games of the series on the road.
-In Game 2, Brad Richards tied an NHL record by recording four points in the third period.
-The Stars would then take a 3–0 lead after a Mattias Norstrom overtime goal in Game 3.
-Captain Brenden Morrow finished the Sharks off in Game 6 with a powerplay goal nearly halfway into the fourth overtime.
-The win sent the Stars to their first Conference Finals since 2000, where they met the powerhouse Detroit Red Wings.
-After falling behind 3–0, the Stars made a series of it, however, winning two games before ultimately finally being ousted by the Red Wings in six games.
+In game 2, Brad Richards tied an NHL record by recording four points in the third period.
+The Stars would then take a 3–0 series lead after a Mattias Norstrom overtime goal in game 3.
+After the Sharks staved off elimination with back to back wins in games 4 and 5, captain Brenden Morrow finished the Sharks off in game 6 with a powerplay goal nearly halfway into the fourth overtime, a moment nicknamed "Cinco De Morrow" by Stars fans as game 6 ended in the early morning hours of the Cinco De Mayo holiday on May 5.
+The win sent the Stars to their first conference finals since 2000, where they met the powerhouse Detroit Red Wings.
+After falling behind in the series 3–0, the Stars made a series of it winning games 4 and 5 before ultimately being ousted by the Red Wings in six games.